NORDIC STOCKS-Factors to watch on Feb 24

 NOKIA

-Alcatel-Lucent, rival to Finland's Nokia, said at the Mobile World Congress in Barcelona it would stay out of a brewing price war in the telecoms equipment market.
+Alcatel-Lucent, rival to Finland's Nokia, said at the Mobile World Congress in Barcelona it would stay out of a brewing price war in the telecom equipment market.

 Analysts have predicted that competition could intensify this year as Nokia's network unit NSN seeks to rebuild revenues.